zhypatiap/zhypatiap.github.io/_pages/about.md

 I was born and raised in San Francisco, CA. I received my BS in Neuroscience from [Emory University](https://nbb.emory.edu/) and an MPH from [Columbia University Mailman School of Public Health](https://www.publichealth.columbia.edu/academics/departments/sociomedical-sciences).
 Before starting the PhD program at UW, I worked at the [Guttmacher Institute](https://www.guttmacher.org/).

+Ask me about: my little chihuahua named Tina 🐕, who is going to win the current season of RuPaul's Drag Race 👑, and any of my half done knitting/crochet/embroidery projects 🧵.